-We also recognise the place of the church in creatively serving rural communities through living the gospel of Christ in response to the needs of our times.
+Churches have a place in creatively serving rural communities through living the gospel of Christ in response to the needs of our times.

-The diocese of Chelmsford is committed to enabling rural churches to serve Christ effectively through supporting clergy and lay people in their ministry.
+Chelmsford Diocese is committed to enabling rural churches to serve Christ effectively through supporting clergy and lay people in their ministry.

-The diocese has a Rural Adviser and Agricultural Chaplain, Revd Janet Nicholls, who supports rural communities and churches.
-Janet welcomes contact on 01371 851317, firstname.lastname@example.org or facebook Rural Adviser for Chelmsford Diocese.
+We have a Rural Adviser and Agricultural Chaplain, Revd Janet Nicholls, who supports rural communities and churches.
+Janet welcomes contact on 01371 851317, email@example.com or on facebook as Rural Adviser for Chelmsford Diocese.

 She also has a blog with some useful resources and creative thinking about rural mission and ministry in the Church of England’s Diocese of Chelmsford and tweets about rural church issues @RevLydiaSmith.